Southern Ocean overturning circulation: Lower cell

 The lower cell is driven by freshwater fluxes where sea-ice formation and melting play an important role.
 The formation of sea-ice is accompanied by brine rejection, resulting in water with a higher salinity and density and therefore buoyancy loss.
 When ice melts there is a freshwater flow and exposure to the atmosphere.
 If water turns into ice, there is more salt in the water and less exposure to the atmosphere.
 Due to seasonal variations, there is a gain of buoyancy during summer and a loss of buoyancy in winter.
 This cold and dense water filled with salt is called Dense Shelf Water (DSW).
-DSW is then transformed into Antarctic Bottom Water (AABW), originating from the Ross Sea,Weddell Sea and along the eastern coast of Antartica.
+DSW is then transformed into Antarctic Bottom Water (AABW), originating from the Ross Sea, Weddell Sea and along the eastern coast of Antarctica.
 Around 5 ± 5 Sv of AABW is formed in the lower cell of the Southern Ocean circulation, which is around a third of the total AABW formation.
-Current knowledge about the overturning circulation, in particular the lower cell, is based on large-scale inverse models.
-These models generally misrepresent the importance of fresh water fluxes and sea-ice interaction.